There is sooo much good information coming in from Costa Rican residents Margaret Aliff, Bev Berry and Terry Young.

 Farmers Markets in Costa Rica

-Every area in Costa Rica has its own farmers market (feria).
+Every region in Costa Rica has its own farmers market (feria).
 There are 80 ferias throughout Costa Rica, so there’s a fresh market close by.
 Local brands sell fresh fruit, fresh produce, dairy, poultry, ready-to-eat food, and other local delicacies at very good prices.
 Great alternative to grocery shopping in larger supermarkets, helps save money.
 Fresh produce with the same quality, or better, at significantly lower prices.
 Buying direct from farmers also supports the community.

 Details depend on town, but typically, they occur Friday-to-Sunday.
 Here are a few popular Costa Rica farmer’s markets: